 - Is a tax-exempt organization under federal Internal Revenue Code Section 501 (c)(3), or is able to provide evidence that the State of California recognizes the organizations as a non-profit entity.

-Individuals and organizations that are tax exempt under federal Internal Revenue Code Section 501(c)(4) are not eligible to apply for this grant.
+Individuals and organizations that are tax exempt under federal Internal Revenue Code Section 501(c)(4) were not eligible to apply for this grant.

 2013 Grant Program Goals

-Grant applicants must demonstrate in their applications how their projects will address one or more of the following EJ Small Grant Program goals in communities that are disproportionately affected by environmental pollution or are especially sensitive to environmental pollution due to socio-economic factors:
+Grant applicants were asked to demonstrate in their applications how their projects will address one or more of the following EJ Small Grant Program goals in communities that are disproportionately affected by environmental pollution or are especially sensitive to environmental pollution due to socio-economic factors:

 - Improve Access To Safe and Clean Water

 Water is one of the most basic human needs.
 Safe and clean water is needed for human consumption to prevent dehydration, for cooking, for cleaning and for health needs - yet safe, clean water is not always available to all Californians.
 Increasing all communities’ access to a reliable and healthy water supply is a goal of Cal/EPA.